University campus in Wisconsin

 Wisconsin's comprehensive transfer system supports approximately 21 two-year institutions across the state, though only 1 currently offers formal computer science associate's programs (IPEDS).
 Students at other community colleges can still transfer general education credits and complete lower-level computer science coursework through articulation agreements.
 University of Wisconsin-Milwaukee, with 156 bachelor's completions, and University of Wisconsin-Whitewater, with 57 completions, actively recruit transfer students.
 The Wisconsin Grant provides continued need-based financial aid for transfer students attending UW System institutions (Wisconsin Grant).
 Students should verify transfer agreements through individual institution registrar offices and the University of Wisconsin System website.
 Additional pathways exist through related programs like Data Science and Software Engineering, offering flexible entry points for career switchers and returning adults seeking computer science expertise.

-Why Study Computer Science in Wisconsin?
+Why Pursue a Computer Science Degree in Wisconsin?

 Industry & Workforce

-Wisconsin offers a robust computer science education landscape with 39 institutions offering programs across all degree levels (IPEDS).
+Wisconsin offers a strong computer science education landscape with 39 institutions offering programs across all degree levels (IPEDS).
 The state produced 1,291 bachelor's degree completions in computer science during 2023, demonstrating strong enrollment and completion rates.
 Major tech hubs including Milwaukee, Madison, and the Fox Valley region provide abundant internship and employment opportunities with leading employers such as Epic Systems, Northwestern Mutual, Advocate Aurora Health, and Kohl's.
 Students benefit from proximity to these innovation centers while maintaining access to affordable public education through the University of Wisconsin System.

 Salary Outlook